justincross10/CRSKAT005_EEE4022S_Pipelines/README.md

-This repsoitory contains all the pipelines created for either the IPM-165 or K-LC7 radar modules for the development of a radar based sports ball tracking demonstrator as part of the EEE4022S final research project at the University of Cape Town.
+This repository contains all the pipelines created for either the IPM-165 or K-LC7 radar modules for the development of a radar based sports ball tracking demonstrator as part of the EEE4022S final research project at the University of Cape Town.